 In recent years the festival has been extended to run across several weeks, which increases the chances that the peak bloom will fall within the festival dates, but it’s never guaranteed.

-If you’re planning to visit for the festival, I’d recommend make hotel reservations sooner rather than later–it can get busy and hotels can fill up.
+If you’re planning to visit DC to see the cherry blossoms, I’d recommend make hotel reservations sooner rather than later–it can get busy and hotels can fill up.
 I’ve put together some recommendations on where to stay in DC with an eye specifically on visiting the cherry blossoms.

 The Festival is run by the National Cherry Blossom Festival, Inc., a 501(c)(3) not-for-profit organization and features a number of events, exhibits, and performances related to the cherry blossoms and U.S.-Japanese relations.
 Among the events and activities are a parade, fireworks, concerts, and special exhibits that take their theme from the cherry blossoms.
 You can find more information at the National Cherry Blossom Festival’s official website.